letronghoangminh/ARPSpy/README.md

 Give me a star if you like it =))

-Not well-tested in other plassforms than my Kali Machine
+Not well-tested for any platform other than my Kali Machine

 ## Requirement
 - net-tools package